Emilyhugs/Spike-awareness/README.md

 ![Lighthouse testing](assets/images/readme-images/lighthouse-score.png)

-## AI Implementation and Orchestration
+**AI Implementation and Orchestration**

-### Use Cases and Reflections:
+Use Cases and Reflections:
 Throughout this project, I utilised the GitHub Copilot extension (via external platform Visual Studio Code 3) and Chat GPT to streamline development and testing.
 I also used [Canva](https://www.canva.com/) to generate my logo image.
 This was my first time using AI tools so extensively in a coding project, and it massively sped up the process of developing, refining, and debugging.

-- **Development Stage:**
+-Development Stage:
-  - Reflection: I'm more familiar with Chat GPT, so I mainly used this as my resource for suggestions for user stories, colour palettes, fonts and to generate some of the text on the website, refining and fine-tuning everything as I went along.
+Reflection: I'm more familiar with Chat GPT, so I mainly used this as my resource for suggestions for user stories, colour palettes, fonts and to generate some of the text on the website, refining and fine-tuning everything as I went along.
-  - It was very helpful to be able to ask AI to generate the exact image I wanted my logo, and made it much faster and easier than trying to manually create or find a suitable image.
+It was very helpful to be able to ask AI to generate the exact image I wanted my logo, and made it much faster and easier than trying to manually create or find a suitable image.

-- **Code Creation:**
+-Code Creation:
-  - Reflection: As I am new to software development and can't easily and confidently produce and understand code yet, it was really helpful to have AI to ask to create code for what I wanted and to explain what some of the code's functionality was.
+Reflection: As I am new to software development and can't easily and confidently produce and understand code yet, it was really helpful to have AI to ask to create code for what I wanted and to explain what some of the code's functionality was.

-- **Debugging:**
+-Debugging:

-  - Reflection: Debugging with Copilot was helpful, especially when it came to identifying parsing errors.
+Reflection: Debugging with Copilot was helpful, especially when it came to identifying parsing errors.

-### Overall Impact:
+Overall Impact:
-Working with AI transformed my workflow.
-It allowed me to focus on higher-level decisions while handling repetitive tasks efficiently.
-However, it wasn’t always perfect—some suggestions required significant tweaking to fit my specific needs.
-Those moments were valuable reminders that the AI wasn’t a replacement for my skills but a tool to enhance them.

-Looking back, I feel this experience not only improved my technical abilities but also my problem-solving skills.
-It pushed me to articulate my ideas clearly (both to the AI and myself) and made me more mindful of inclusivity and accessibility in software design.
-Above all, it taught me the importance of embracing new technologies as partners in the creative process.
+Working with AI made the process much more efficent.
+However, sometimes it took a while to get the right prompt to find exactly what I needed, so I learnt to write more detailed prompts and change the wording to get what I wanted.

 ## Future Enhancements

--Add a section informing users on how to prevent spiking.
--Add a section to display victims' stories so that user's can feel less isolated by seeing how spiking has affected others.
--Actually make the contact form work so that it goes to a database.
--Make a section giving advice for venues.
--Create social media pages for the site to link to.
--Create a page with links to helpful resources for victims of spiking & those wanting to know more about it.
+-Add a section informing users on how to prevent spiking. -Add a section to display victims' stories so that user's can feel less isolated by seeing how spiking has affected others. -Actually make the contact form work so that it goes to a database. -Make a section giving advice for venues. -Create social media pages for the site to link to. -Create a page with links to helpful resources for victims of spiking & those wanting to know more about it.
-- Build multilingual support for non-English-speaking users so that people can become aware of spiking as a safeguarding issue.
-- Add images to the cards to make the website more visually appealing.
-- Add a modal which allows user's to quickly share the page amongst friends/follows on social media.